 FAQ for Applicants

-What trade apprenticeships are available?Six trades are being offered at this stage - Electrical Fitter Mechanic, Dual Trade Electrical/Instrumentation, Engineering Trade Fabrication - Boiler Maker/Welder, Engineering Diesel Fitter, Mechanical Fitter and Carpentry Formworkers.
+What trade apprenticeships are available?Seven trades are being offered at this stage - Electrical Fitter Mechanic, Dual Trade Electrical/Instrumentation, Engineering Trade Fabrication - Boiler Maker/Welder, Engineering Diesel Fitter, Mechanical Fitter, Carpentry Formworkers and Plumbers.

 What experience do I need to qualify?Participants are required to have experience in the specified trade field.
 Recognition of Prior Learning (RPL) assessment will be conducted to ensure that experience equates to a 40% of the trade requirements in the specified trade.
 Likely candidates include: